I Yelled at a Stranger over the Last Bag of Coffee, and the Next Morning He Walked into My Office as My New CEO.

 Friday night.
 10:47 p.m.
-I’m shivering in the middle of a depressing grocery store aisle.
-My bank account is at zero, my mortgage is a ticking time bomb, and my office has been in a bloody mess of layoffs for two weeks.
-I just needed this damn coffee.
+I’m shivering in the middle of a gloomy grocery store aisle.
+My bank account is at zero, my mortgage is a ticking time bomb, and my office has been in a chaotic mess of layoffs for two weeks.
+I just needed this darn coffee.
 That’s it.
 There’s one bag left.

 My hand hit the plastic the same second his did.
 Something inside me just snapped.
 I couldn’t help it.
 I lost my temper and spoke sharply to a complete stranger right next to the frozen peas.